 Civil Protection Order

-In Colorado, a victim of violence or harassment can petition for a protection order otherwise known as a restraining order.
-Protection orders are intended to protect the petitioner from threats, stalking, harassment or abuse.
-It does so by prohibiting the respondent from being near the victim, friends and family of the victim, their residence or places they frequently visit.
+In Colorado, a victim of violence or harassment can petition for a protection order, otherwise known as a restraining order.
+Protection orders are intended to protect the petitioner from threats, stalking, harassment, or abuse.
+They do so by prohibiting the respondent from being near the victim, the victim’s friends and family, and the victim’s residence or other places they frequently visit.

 A civil protection order can limit your professional and personal goals.
 If you or someone you know is currently subject to a civil protection order, it’s highly recommended you seek legal counsel.
 A skilled attorney can file a motion to modify or dismiss your protection order altogether.

 Please note that the following is written from a criminal defense perspective and is geared towards those who find themselves subject to the restrictions of a restraining order.
 If you have been the victim of domestic violence or abuse, you may instead wish to read our family law page on protective orders written with alleged victims in mind.
 However, much of the information found here is relevant whether you are fighting against a protection order or aiming to have one put in place.